apache/rocketmq-externals/rocketmq-mysql/README.md

 |binlogFilename    |true    |           |If "startType" is "SPECIFIED",the replicator will begin to replicate from this binlog file|
 |nextPosition      |true    |           |If "startType" is "SPECIFIED",the replicator will begin to replicate from this position|
 |maxTransactionRows|true    |100        |max rows of the transaction pushed to RocketMQ|

-## Best Practice

-### Subscribe to new data only(simple)
-If your system only wants to subscribe to MySQL's new data and don't want to obtain the past data that was already exists, you can use the method described in "Quick Start".

-### Migrate complete data and subscribe to new data
-If you want to migrate complete data from MySQL to other system and continuously subscribe to new data, you can use the following method:
-* 1.Start the replicator first by following the method described in "Quick Start"(1~4), and then choose a method you think is appropriate to migrate existing data from MySQL to other system, and you need to write down the current time before migrating the data.
-* 2.After the data migration is completed,open the offset log file, according to the previously recorded migration start time select an offset corresponding to a time point, this time point needs be earlier than the initial migration time and as close as possible to the current time.<br>
-* 3.Now,with this offset you can continuously pull data from the queue and process it in your system.

-## About The Offset Log
-Replicator will record the nextPosition of the latest transaction and the nextOffset of the queue every second to the offset.log, and if you want to start subscribing to event from a time point or a binlog position, you can find the corresponding offset through offset log,and then pull data from RocketMQ through this offset.